System of Care Data Sources

 ;

-CACDS provides longitudinal data on early childhood education enrollment.
+CACDS provides longitudinal data on early childhood education enrollment, supporting analysis of participation and trends over time.

 • Track child outcomes across health, education, and social domains